prime

 Etymology 1

-Borrowed from French prime, from Latin primus (first), from earlier prīsmos < *prīsemos < Proto-Italic *priisemos, ultimately from Proto-Indo-European *per- (beyond, before).
-Doublet of primo.
+From Middle English prime, from Old French prime and its etymon, Latin prīmus (first), from earlier prīsmos < *prīsemos < Proto-Italic *priisemos, ultimately from Proto-Indo-European *per- (beyond, before).
+Doublet of primo and primus.

 The noun sense "apostrophe-like symbol" originates from the fact that the symbol was originally a superscript Roman numeral one.